dgnorth/drift/drift-tutorial.md

 You can have multiple Drift configuration DB's active on your local workstation.
 To list them out,

 list out all DB's using the command `driftconfig list`.
-If there is **more than one** on your local machine, you need to explicitly point to it using a command line option, or add a reference to it through environment variable: `DRIFT_CONFIG_URL=file://~/.drift/config/kdstudios`.
+If there is **more than one** on your local machine, you need to explicitly point to it using a command line option, or add a reference to it through environment variable: `DRIFT_CONFIG_URL=kdstudios`.

 ### Set up a tier
 A tier is a single slice of development or operation environment.
 It's a good practice to start with the live tier and if necessary add a dev and staging tier later, even though the live tier will only be used for development in the beginning.